lukeyounge/blockchain-developer-bootcamp-final-project/README.md

 4. comment out ropsten and rinkeby sections in truffle-config.js

 #### Testing
-If you don't already have ganache installed:
-1. run `npm install ganache-cli -g` and if you don't have truffle installed:
+Install truffle if you don't already have it, then:
-2. run `npm install --save-dev truffle`.

-Then:
 1. run `truffle develop`
 2. run `compile` (All contracts will compile)
 3. run `test` (all 6 tests will pass)